 What they do offer, however, is the ability to do custom integrations.
 A video API enables such customization.
-As as result, it’s a key component to consider in your chosen online video education platform.
+As a result, it’s a key component to consider in your chosen online video education platform.

-According to Streaming Media, “The video workflow and distribution environment is incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”
+According to Streaming Media, “The video workflow and distribution environment are incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”

 Therefore, educators or administrators who build an online video education platform should ensure you have access to a video API.
 That way, you can integrate online video functionality inside your existing educational websites and web systems.

 Other Key Features in an Online Video Education Platform